vjammi/datastructures/src/main/java/ds/patterns/dfs/readme.md

 ## 17 Letter Combinations of a Phone Number
 Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
 Return the answer in any order.
 A mapping of digit to letters (just like on the telephone buttons) is given below.
 Notice that level 0 does not map to any digits/letters.

-Note: A better problem statement - Find all permutations of letters formed from digits
+Can also be said as find all permutations of letters formed from digits
 Input: digits = "23"
             2 = abc
             3 = def